Access ControlOverview

 Inheritance rules

-When a user authenticates with JWT or OAuth 2.0, the sidebar, search results, and page navigation are automatically filtered based on their roles.
-Pages the user cannot access do not appear anywhere in the UI.
+When a user authenticates with JWT or OAuth 2.0, the sidebar, search results, page navigation, and raw markdown export (/md/) are automatically filtered based on their roles.
+Pages the user cannot access do not appear anywhere in the UI, and the page renderer blocks direct URL access to restricted content.

 If a user navigates directly to a restricted URL, they see an "Access Restricted" page instead of the content.